marthaurion/JChess/README.md

 - Created an AI that picks random moves.

 Known Issues:
+- Computer player doesn't protect his own king.
+There needs to be more error checking for computer moves.
 - Frame is disposed for black when white makes its first move in the online version.
 This is disruptive, as the window closes, then re-opens.
 - Certain moves cause errors to occur.
 This needs to be tested more extensively.
 - AI will not protect its king when its in check.
 Either need to make it so that it can't add those moves as legal or check before making the move.